 Did you discover any URLs that don’t follow the selected pattern?
 Then, use 301 redirects for non-preferred ways that lead to the preferred version.

 Lower-case and upper-case characters

 Google treats URLs as case-sensitive.
 So, for Google, example.com/page and example.com/PAGE will be two different pages.

-Identical URLs with and without a trailing slash at the end will also be viewed as different pages – such as example.com and example.com/.
+Bots will view identical URLs with and without a trailing slash as different pages.
+It’d be the case with: example.com and example.com/.